-In addition, facilitating academic dishonesty by intentionally helping or attempting to help another to violate any provision of this policy.
-Examples of facilitating academically dishonest activities:
+Facilitating Academic Dishonesty: Intentionally or knowingly helping or attempting to help another to violate any provision of this policy.

+Examples of facilitating academic dishonesty:

-- Inaccurately listing as co-author of a paper, case write-up, or project, someone who did not contribute. - Sharing a take-home examination, homework assignment, case write-up, or project with someone who did not contribute. - Taking an examination, or writing a paper or completing an assignment for another student.
+- Inaccurately listing as co-author of a paper, case write-up, or project someone who did not contribute. - Sharing a take-home assessment, homework assignment, case write-up, lab report, etc. with another without the expressed permission of the instructor. - Taking an assessment or writing a paper for another student.